Post

 Replicating Nintendo's Ice Climber Controller Pak for Doubutsu no Mori (N64)

-This post gives additional technical information to better understand the process shown in a dedicated video on this topic.
+This post provides additional technical information to accompany a dedicated video on this topic.

 Background